 - Miscellaneous Inspection Assignments: Inspects curbing, sidewalk, signs, guide rail, pavement markings, traffic signals, lighting, fencing, etc.

-- One construction season (minimum of 3 months) of work experience in highway, bridge or other civil engineering related construction inspection, as described in Tasks and Duties; or
+- One construction season (minimum of 3 months) of work experience in highway, bridge or other civil engineering related construction inspection, as described in the Transportation Construction Inspector Tasks and Duties; or

-- Completion of at least one year (minimum of 27 semester credit hours) of college course work as part of an associate degree program in engineering, engineering technology, construction technology, engineering science, surveying technology, drafting/CAD, or heavy equipment operations; or
+- Completion of at least one semester (minimum of 12 semester credit hours) of college course work as part of an associate degree program in engineering, engineering technology, construction technology, engineering science, surveying technology, drafting/CAD, or heavy equipment operations; or

-- Completion of at least one year (minimum of 27 semester credit hours) of college course work as part of a bachelor’s degree program in engineering, engineering technology, environmental sciences or environmental technology, construction management, construction supervision, engineering management, construction engineering or construction engineering technology, transportation planning, mathematics, physical science, architecture or architectural technology, construction technology, landscape architecture, surveying, physics, geology or forestry.
+- Completion of at least one semester (minimum of 12 semester credit hours) of college course work as part of a bachelor degree program in engineering, engineering technology, environmental sciences or environmental technology, construction management, construction supervision, engineering management, construction engineering or construction engineering technology, transportation planning, mathematics, physical science, architecture or architectural technology, construction technology, landscape architecture, surveying, physics, geology or forestry.

-- Two separate construction seasons (minimum 6 months total) of work experience in highway, bridge or other civil engineering related construction inspection, as described in Tasks and Duties; or
+- Two separate construction seasons (minimum 6 months total) of work experience in highway, bridge or other civil engineering related construction inspection, as described above for the Transportation Construction Inspector tasks and duties; or

 - Completion of an associate degree program in engineering, engineering technology, construction technology, engineering science, surveying technology, drafting/CAD, or heavy equipment operations; or

-- Completion of one construction season of work experience, as described in TCI 1 above, plus minimum of 27 semester credit hours of college course work as part of an associate or bachelor’s degree program as cited above.
+- Completion of one construction season of work experience, as described in Transportation Construction Inspector 1 above, plus a minimum of 27 semester credit hours of college course work as part of an associate or bachelor’s degree program as cited above (note: as long as applicant was once enrolled in a required program and completed 27 credit hours towards that program they can be approved).

 To be eligible for holiday compensation, an employee must work on the holiday.
 For further information, refer to Article 12 of the New York State PEF seasonal agreement.